 In this case study Mike Mullany, Head Tutor of NorthTec's NZDE (Civil), talks about the collaborative tutoring programme he set up.
-8 out 10 tutors are specialists employed in the engineering industry, giving students a fantastic learning experience and bringing industry and eduators closer together.
+Eight out ten tutors are specialists employed in the engineering industry, giving students a fantastic learning experience and bringing industry and educators closer together.

 Who better to teach engineering students than industry experts working in the field?
 Mike Mullany, Principal Academic in Civil Engineering at NorthTec, knows just this.
-Mike needed tutors for NorthTec’s New Zealand Diploma in Engineering (Civil), and set up a programme where 8 of the 10 tutors are employees in the local engineering industry.
+Mike needed tutors for NorthTec’s New Zealand Diploma in Engineering (Civil), and set up a programme where eight of the ten tutors are employees in the local engineering industry.

 Mike saw the mutual benefits for both local industry and the ITP, and he wasn’t wrong.
 The tutoring programme is hugely successful.
 Mike holds a wealth of knowledge and advice for tertiary providers interested in doing the same thing, and we were lucky enough to tap into it.